camueller/SmartApplianceEnabler/doc/ModbusSwitch_EN.md

 # Modbus switches
 The general notes on using [Modbus in the SmartApplianceEnabler](Modbus_EN.md) apply to Modbus switches.

-For a Modbus switch, register address and type must be entered.
+For a Modbus switch, `register address` and `register type` must be entered.

 For Modbus switches, the actions `switch on` and `switch off` must be configured.
 This can be achieved either via one register with different values or via two registers.